Linklaters - The Inside View

 Linklaters hosts many social events for summer associates, the most notable being the midsummer retreat to London.
 “The retreat brings the entire global summer associate class together in London for several days to see the office and learn more about the firm and how we work together to serve our clients,” Tween explains.
 “The retreat is also an opportunity for the summers to meet our London-based attorneys and get to know their summer associate classmates who are working in different offices.
 And of course, they also get to do some sight-seeing as a class and experience London.”

-Back home in the US, associates informed us of social events ranging from “an axe-throwing class and a museum hack tour to exploring nice restaurants.”
+Back home in the US, associates informed us of social events ranging from “a Broadway show, a Yankees Game, and exploring top restaurants.”

 Top tips for this stage: